 Janhvi Kapoor Shares Photos From Sridevi's Prayer Meet In Chennai, Says, 'Wish You Were Here'

-Bollywood lost a shining star when Sridevi passed away unexpectedly on February 24, 2018, by accidentally drowning in a bath tub in a hotel in a Dubai, soon after the wedding of Boney's nephew, Mohit Marwah.
+Bollywood lost a shining star when Sridevi passed away unexpectedly on February 24, 2018, by accidentally drowning in the bath tub of a hotel in a Dubai, soon after the wedding of Boney's nephew, Mohit Marwah.
 Two years have passed by, but there's still a void left in the hearts of Bollywood cinephiles.

 Recently, Janhvi and her father Boney Kapoor attended a prayer meet organized for the late actress in Chennai.
 Later, the Dhadak girl took to her Instagram page to share some pictures where she is seen enjoying a hearty laugh with several women.
-Dressed in a pink sari paired with a golden blouse, the actress looks pretty as she is clicked while sharing a light moment with everyone.
+Dressed in a pink and a half-golden sari paired with traditional jhumkas, the actress looks pretty as she is clicked while sharing a light moment with everyone.

 In the second picture, Janhvi is seen posing for a picture with her friend.

-Later, Janhvi posted a cute childhood picture of Sridevi where the late actress looks like a boy in a shirt, shorts and a hat.
+Later, Janhvi posted a cute childhood picture of Sridevi on her Instagram story where the late actress looks like a boy in a shirt, shorts and a hat.
 She also shared a photo of Sridevi and Boney with a heart emoji.

-Earlier on February 24, Janhvi had posted a throwback memory remembering her mother on her second death anniversary.
+Earlier on February 24, Janhvi had posted a throwback picture remembering her mother on her second death anniversary.
 She had captioned the adorable click as, "Miss you everyday."

 View this post on Instagram